SundayLogic/olimpia-saas/README.md

   /**
    * Function to handle the completion of the scheduling process.
-   * Validates the template, checks date ranges against server time, creates menus and their courses with error handling.
+   * Validates the template, checks date ranges in Spain's timezone, creates menus and their courses with error handling.
    */
   const handleScheduleComplete = async () => {
     if (!selectedDates || !selectedTemplate) {